 What Makes a Good American IPA?

-The biannual WBC, held earlier in 2012, followed the same style guidelines word for word.
-However, guidelines are sterile, generalized, and certainly can’t evoke the passion that is poured into brewing the best American IPAs in the world.
-So, for a more personal perspective on the characteristics that define this potent potable, let’s turn to three of the most eminent hop heads in the country: the aforementioned Brynildson of Firestone Walker; Jeff Erway, owner and head brewer at La Cumbre Brewing Company in Albuquerque, N.M.; and Matt Cole, brewmaster at Fat Head’s Brewery & Saloon in North Olmsted, Ohio.
+While beer style guidelines are important when it comes to comparing beers in competition and discussing if a beer was brewed to style, guidelines can feel a bit sterile, generalized, and certainly don’t evoke the passion that is poured into brewing the best American IPAs in the world.
+So, for a more personal perspective on the characteristics that define this potent potable, let’s turn to three of the most eminent hop heads in the country.

 Matt Brynildson: Firestone Walker Brewing Company